Rural Housing Service, USDA.

 (iii) 50 percent or more of total development costs—15 points.

 (2) Intermediary contribution.
 The Intermediary will contribute its own funds not derived from Rural Development.
-The Non-Rural Development contributed funds will be placed in a separate account from the PRLF loan account.
+The non-Rural Development contributed funds will be placed in a separate account from the PRLF loan account.
 The intermediary shall contribute funds not derived from Rural Development into a separate bank account or accounts according to their “workout plan”.
-These funds are to be placed into an interest bearing counter-signature-account for three years as set forth in the loan agreement.
+These funds are to be placed into an interest bearing counter-signature-account for three years.
 The counter-signature-account will require a signature from a Rural Development employee and intermediary.
 After three years, these funds shall be commingled with the PRLF to provide loans to the ultimate recipient for the preservation and revitalization of Section 515 Multi-Family Housing.

 The amount of non-Agency derived funds contributed to the PRLF will equal the following percentage of Rural Development PRLF loan: